UPDATED JUL 14, 2020

 This neighborhood bar and restaurant may look like your average hipster hot spot, but its extensive vegan menu is anything but ordinary.
 In addition to great entrees, like the Sambal Tofu (house-made sambal, kale, broccoli, collards, edamame, green beans, and brown rice), this Bucktown café offers plant-based bar favorites, too, including fried pickles, vegetarian chili cheese fries, and BBQ seitan.

-Make no bones about it: this 100% vegan Seattle transplant, which is currently setting up shop in Wicker Park, evens out the score after the loss of longtime healthy go-tos such as the Green Zebra and Mana Food Bar.
-In addition to all the usual suspects (tofu, veggies, and beans — you name it), there will be plenty of nods to the beach club’s West Coast roots (you know, aside from the whole tiki theme) in the form of chowder soup, sushi, and more.
+Make no bones about it: this 100% vegan Seattle transplant, which set up shop in Wicker Park, evens out the score after the loss of longtime healthy go-tos such as the Green Zebra and Mana Food Bar.
+In addition to all the usual suspects (tofu, veggies, and beans — you name it), there are plenty of nods to the beach club’s West Coast roots (you know, aside from the whole tiki theme) in the form of chowder soup, sushi, and more.

-Kitchen 17 alum Kevin Schuder created Wonderland Cafe, a spot offering coffee, tea, pastries, an assortment of gluten free pastries, soups, salads, and a fancy 5-course reservation-only dinner on Saturday and Sunday evenings.
-(Some of his creations include smoked seitan bacon, pot-baked cauliflower, and seared polenta cake to guests in the intimate space that once served as Kitchen 17’s original digs.
-Plans for a rotating chef guest list and dinner pop-ups have us even more excited: who’s with us?
+Kitchen 17 alum Kevin Schuder created Fancy Plants Cafe, a spot offering coffee, tea, pastries, an assortment of gluten free pastries, soups, salads, and a fancy 5-course reservation-only dinner on Saturday and Sunday evenings.
+(Some of his creations include smoked seitan bacon, pot-baked cauliflower, and seared polenta cake.)
+Its all in the intimate space that was once Kitchen 17’s original digs.
+Keep a look out for a rotating chef guest list, dinner pop-ups, and occasional classes (like vegan cheese-making).
+Sign us up!

 Thai food is usually a safe bet for vegans, but Urban Vegan in Lakeview—along with its rebranded sister restaurant, Vegan Plate, in Lincoln Park— take things a step further by offering a wholly vegan Thai menu, complete with some of the best imitation meat you’ll find in Chicago.
 Plus, with its multiple locations and delivery options, you can enjoy cashew nut stir-fry and wonton noodle soup at any time!

 Locally grown?
 Check.
 Overflowing with healthy fruits and veggies?
 Check.
 Growing by leaps and bounds?
 Triple check.
 Paul Kahan (Blackbird, Avec, The Publican) has truly outdone himself with Left Coast, where you can stuff yourself to the gills with avocado toast, buckwheat fruit pancakes, and dressed-up grain bowls of brown rice and garnet yams.
-With locations currently in Lincoln Park and River North and two more planned by 2018’s end, this is one veggie-friendly locale you’ll want to keep your eye on.
+With locations in Lincoln Park, River North and The Loop, this is one veggie-friendly locale you’ll surely want to visit.

 There’s no such thing as a dispassionate vegan, but becoming a raw vegan may be the most enthusiastic of the bunch.
-Take Chicago Raw: between its Gold Coast cafe and French Market outpost, you’ll find totally unique options that are uncooked, free of meat, and served with a purpose — to heal your body from the inside out.
+Take Chicago Raw: between its Gold Coast cafe and French Market outpost, you’ll find totally unique options that are uncooked, full of fresh veggies, and served with a purpose — to heal your body from the inside out.
 Fitt Tip: you can almost always catch free samples at the French Market stall!

-Celebrity chef Matthew Kenney’s newest vegan venture, Althea, is causing a big splash.
-The internationally renowned cookbook author’s reputation for crafting mouthwatering vegan menus in an upscale setting precedes him, and it’s no wonder — staples like the Kelp Noodle Cacio E. Pepe and Spicy Udon Soup sounds mighty nice indeed!
+Celebrity chef Matthew Kenney’s windy city vegan venture, Althea, is causing a big splash.
+The internationally renowned cookbook author’s reputation for crafting mouthwatering vegan menus in an upscale setting precedes him, and it’s no wonder — staples like the Kelp Noodle Cacio E. Pepe and Spicy Udon Soup sound mighty nice indeed!

 The Chicago Diner, which opened its doors in 1983, practically wrote the book on vegan and vegetarian dining in Chicago.
-Its decadent menu—chock-full of reuben sandwiches piled high with corned beef seitan, vegan milkshakes, and seitan barbecue wings—has been perfected over the years, with a second location opening in Logan Square and Halsted, this one is worth a visit.
+Its decadent menu—chock-full of reuben sandwiches piled high with corned beef seitan, vegan milkshakes, and seitan barbecue wings—has been perfected over the years.
+With two locations in Logan Square and Halsted, this one is worth a visit.

 Recent vegan convert?
-Take heart: Kitchen 17, which moved to a larger space under new ownership in December of 2017, serves a vegan deep dish that is actually good!
+Take heart: Kitchen 17, which moved to a larger space under new ownership in 2017, serves a vegan deep dish that is actually good!
 Then again, the house-made seitan gyro, Philly cheesesteak, and Buffalo Cauliflower Wings at this all-vegan joint aren’t half bad, either!
 Bring on the veggie grub!